-AREF funding will support the ECDC’s engagement of the Alberta Avenue community engagement around the project, design elements, foot print, economic impact, housing impact of the ArtsCommon 118 project, a two-facility Arts/Culture Hub with live work space for approx. 80 artists, retail/exhibition space, performance space, a rooftop farm and more.
+AREF funding will support the ECDC’s community engagement of Alberta Avenue around the project, design elements, foot print, economic impact, housing impact of the ArtsCommon 118 project, a two-facility Arts/Culture Hub with live work space for approx. 80 artists, retail/exhibition space, performance space, a rooftop farm and more.

 Food4Good has been providing support through innovative programming addressing food insecurity since 2013.
 We have recognized the need to increase our programming and would like to expand our collective kitchens to a monthly event.
 Collective kitchens are group cooking opportunities for 15-20 people to prepare healthy recipes together and take food home.
 Each participant leaves with 12-15 servings of food to last the week or freeze.